-In specific areas there may be the opportunity for 'one off' designed furniture that responds to a theme such as the Riparian Corridor or the
+In specific areas there may be the opportunity for 'one off' designed furniture that responds to a theme such as the Riparian Corridor or the places rural heritage.

 Picnic Shelters

 Shelters will be designed to reflect the rural heritage of the area.
 Generally, structures will incorporate a mix of building materials including galvanised steel and timber.